jingtaoleozhang/ecem202a_project/docs/report.md

 # 2. Related Work

 ## Neural Networks on Microcontrollers.
 Giving neural net inference capabilities to microcontrollers is an emerging area of research [[1](#1)].
-Applications exist from recognizing wakeup voice commands (like for Google home and Amazon Alexa) or detecting when someone is looking at a camera to activate a larger processor for facial recognition [[9](#9)].
+Applications exist from recognizing wake-up voice commands (like for Google home and Amazon Alexa) or detecting when someone is looking at a camera to activate a larger processor for facial recognition [[9](#9)].
 These networks are typically 10s of kilobytes in size.
 This project will involve neural network computation on a microcontroller.

 ## Remote Inference.
 Using powerful networked devices to run inference is very widespread in machine learning applications [[10](#10)].
-Using edge servers for inference rather than going through the internet is an area of interest due to latency and security concerns and there has been a lot of work in that area [[3](#3)], however the publications use smartphones for data collection and GPU eqipped PCs for the edge server.
-In other cases the edge server is primarly for data preprocessing and the actual inference is run on a core cloud [[4](#4)].
+Using edge servers for inference rather than going through the internet is an area of interest due to latency and security concerns and there has been a lot of work in that area [[3](#3)], however the publications use smartphones for data collection and GPU equipped PCs for the edge server.
+In other cases the edge server is primarily for data preprocessing and the actual inference is run on a core cloud [[4](#4)].

 # 3. Technical Approach